Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Apply the SCPs to each developer account.
 - [ ] Enroll the accounts with AWS Control Tower.
 Apply the SCPs to the AWS Control Tower management account.

-### An application is running on an Amazon EC2 instance in a VPC with the default `DHCP` option set.
+### An application is running on an Amazon EC2 instance in a `VPC` with the default `DHCP` option set.
 The application connects to an on-premises Microsoft SQL.
 Server database with the `DNS` name `mssql.example.com`.
 The application is unable to resolve the database `DNS` name.
 Which solution will fix this problem?

 - [ ] Create an Amazon Route 53 Resolver inbound endpoint.
 Add a forwarding rule for the domain `example.com`.
-Associate the forwarding rule with the VPC
+Associate the forwarding rule with the `VPC`.
 - [ ] Create an Amazon Route 53 Resolver inbound endpoint.
 Add a system rule for the domain `example.com`.
-Associate the system rule with the VPC.
+Associate the system rule with the `VPC`.
 - [x] Create an Amazon Route 53 Resolver outbound endpoint.
 Add a forwarding rule for the domain `example.com`.
-Associate the forwarding rule with the VPC.
+Associate the forwarding rule with the `VPC`.
 - [ ] Create an Amazon Route 53 Resolver outbound endpoint.
 Add a system rule for the domain `example.com`.
-Associate the system rule with the VPC
+Associate the system rule with the `VPC`.

 ### A company's application is hosted by an internet provider at `app.example.com`.
 The company wants to access the application by using `www.company.com`, which the company owns and manages with Amazon Route 53.
 Which Route 53 record should be created to address this?